Geeksltd/MSharp.Docs/Basics/VSIX.md

 ...\M#\lib> msharp.dsl.exe /build [/model|/ui] [/warn]
 ```

-So when you run build your M# projects with **/WARN** switch then if any projects has one or more warnings an XML file in the OBJ folder of each project should be placed :
+So when you build your M# projects with **/WARN** switch then if any projects has one or more warnings an XML file in the __obj__ folder of each project should be placed :

 ```
 ...\M#\Model\Obj\MSharp.Warnings.xml